 Located in the commune of St Jean de Muzols in an area known as “Roche Courbe”, the vines we selected are Syrah and Serine (massal selection of original Syrah).
 They produce a fruity and spicy wine with a long and aromatic finish.

 - “Serine” grapes (Syrah especially selected from the most robust non-clonal vines) and classic Syrah from the South-facing granite slopes at 250m in altitude in the Northern St Joseph communes of Malleval and Roche Courbe.
 These terroirs produce wines with delicate smoky, spicy and violet aromas with excellent vivacity.

 - Syrah from complex granite-based slopes facing Southwest at 200m in altitude in the central part of the St Joseph appellation around St Jean de Muzols.

-Manual harvesting, fermentation in cement vats for 14 days with regular pumping over.
-Malo-lactic fermentation in new 275 lt Laurus barrels followed by 15 months “élevage”.
+Manual harvesting, fermentation in vats.
+Malo-lactic fermentation in new 275 lt Laurus barrels followed by 16 months “élevage” on fine lies.